Last updated: 11 May 2023

 Online book cataloging, recommendations and reviews, community and genre forums, groups by genre (and every other thing having to do with books), and trivia, quizzes, interviews, and more.
-Highly recommended for all readers and authors.
+Free and highly recommended for all readers and authors.

 Stop, You’re Killing Me! – “A website to die for… if you love mysteries”; lists of authors, characters, titles, genres, and much more for mystery fans.

 Historical Novels – over 5000 listed by time and place from Margaret Donsbach